Fen9/WReN/README.md

 # Wild-Relation-Network

-The repo is a PyTorch implementation of Wild Relational Network introduced in [Measuring abstract reasoning in neural networks (ICML 2018)](http://proceedings.mlr.press/v80/santoro18a/santoro18a.pdf).
+The repo is a PyTorch implementation of Wild Relational Network (WReN) introduced in DeepMind's [Measuring abstract reasoning in neural networks (ICML 2018)](http://proceedings.mlr.press/v80/santoro18a/santoro18a.pdf).

 # Dependencies